 The lawyers at this firm may have a mix of niches like auto as well as family, but make sure your kind of case is somewhere on their list.

 Remember: a trucking accident is not a regular car accident.

 Ask about your potential attorney’s experience level as well.
 Talk everything from schooling to previous success stories involving a trucking accident.

 Speaking of success stories, remember a trucking accident is not a regular car accident.

 When you get in a normal car accident, it’s you against another person who owns their car.

 Your biggest battle is likely going to be against their insurance company, but trucking accidents set you up against large corporations.

-These are companies who have teams of top-notch lawyers ready to defend cases against their drivers.
+These are companies that have teams of top-notch lawyers ready to defend cases against their drivers.

 It’s part of their business, but it can make your lawyer’s job much harder.
 As such, confirm the person who might be defending you can handle the pressure.